 Please only provide photocopies or scanned copies of your supporting documentation.
 Any original documentation you supply as part of your application will be returned to you at your interview or will be left for you to collect from the Student Reception at Senate House.
 Please ensure you bring your University ID card to your appointment.**

-If you have any questions related to the International Students' Childcare Fees Remission Scheme, take a look at the Guidance Notes .
-Should you have any further queries, please do not hesitate to contact the Student Funding team on email@example.com, or by telephone on 024 7615 0096.
+If you have any questions related to the International Students' Childcare Fund, take a look at the Guidance Notes .
+Should you have any further queries, please do not hesitate to contact the Student Funding team on firstname.lastname@example.org, or by telephone on 024 7615 0096.
 Please note that you are currently likely to receive a quicker response via email whilst the Student Funding Office is closed due to the ongoing Covid-19 pandemic.